Saturday, February 27, 2016

 T pointed this out and said it was picture worthy, and I agreed.
 I hope those cups were clean, though! :P

-This district is very tourist-ey, according to T, and has a lot of historical places to explore as well as "The Palace" which she recommends that Michael and I see in the Spring or Summer, once the plant life has had a chance to grow and bloom.
+This district is very tourist-ey, according to T, and has a lot of historical places to explore as well as "The Palace" which she recommends that M and I see in the Spring or Summer, once the plant life has had a chance to grow and bloom.

 We didn't see any place worth stopping at and shopping, but we did start looking for a place to eat.
 T wanted to take me to a barbecue joint, where you're able to cook your own food.
 After walking around for a bit we went back to the subway station to find the other exit to Insadong that T was more familiar with.